Frequently Asked Questions

 When you register online, payment is required.
 You may be offered the option to pay in one lump sum or in three installments.

-If you are unable to pay online, you will need to complete your registration by submitting an application.
+If you cannot pay online, you will need to complete your registration by submitting an application.
 Contact the registration office of the relevant Faculty (UFR)/School/Institute to find out the registration procedures.

 I registered online, but my payment was declined.
 What does this mean?

-The Academic Student ID (BEA)is a number assigned to every seventh-grade student in France to identify them individually in secondary education.
-The National Student ID (INE)has been assigned to all students enrolled in their senior year of high school in France since 1995 or who are already enrolled in a French public higher education institution.
+The Academic Student ID (BEA)is a number assigned to every sixth-grade student in France to identify them individually in secondary school.
+The National Student ID (INE)has been assigned to all students enrolled in their senior year of high school in France since 1995 or who are already enrolled in a French public institution of higher education.

 Since 2018, the INE number has consisted of eleven characters, of which only the last two are letters.